Shooting Through Glass: Reflection Free Photography

 2. Polarising Filters: Your Glare-Busting Friend

 Polarising filters are akin to polarised sunglasses for your camera.
 They help reduce the glare and reflections significantly.
 Just rotate the filter while observing the scene until the unwanted reflections vanish.
-It’s not only effective but also quite satisfying to see those glares disappear with a twist.
-The effectiveness of this technique does depend on several factors:
+It's not only effective but also quite satisfying to see those glares disappear with a twist.
+The effectiveness of this technique depends on several factors:

-• The degree of polarisation depends significantly on the angle at which the light is reflected.
-The most significant polarisation occurs at “Brewster's angle”, which is specific to the refractive index of the material.
-So, for glass with a refractive index of 1.5, Brewster's angle is approximately 56.3 degrees.
-This means that when light strikes the glass at this angle, the reflected light will be polarised as much as possible.
+Different artificial light sources (LED, fluorescent, or incandescent) have different characteristics.
+Some may produce light that is more polarised upon reflection than others.
+The degree of polarisation depends significantly on the angle at which the light is reflected.
+The most significant polarisation occurs at "Brewster's angle" — for glass with a refractive index of 1.5, this is approximately 56.3 degrees.
+The properties of the glass surface, including its texture and any coatings, can affect how light is polarised upon reflection.

 3. The Classic Hand-Cupping Method